 - 1) The likelihood that a threat will use a vulnerability to cause harm creates a risk.
 When a threat does use a vulnerability to inflict harm, it has an impact.
 In the context of information security, the impact is a loss of availability, integrity and confidentiality, and possibly other losses (lost income, loss of life, loss of property). - 2) Risk assessment is the core competence of information security management.
 The risk assessment must, for each asset within its scope, identify the threat/vulnerability combinations that have a likelihood of impacting the confidentiality, availability or integrity of that asset from a business, compliance or contractual perspective.
-Standards like ISO27001 and ISO 27002 are explicit in requiring a risk assessment to be carried out before any controls are selected and implemented and are equally explicit that the selection of every control must be justified by a risk assessment. - 3) The ISO/IEC 27002:2005 Code of practice for information security management recommends the following be examined during a risk assessment: - Security policy, - Organization of information security - Asset management
+Standards like ISO27001 and ISO 27002 are explicit in requiring a risk assessment to be carried out before any controls are selected and implemented and are equally explicit that the selection of every control must be justified by a risk assessment. - 3) In broad terms, the risk management process consists of: - Identification of assets and estimation of their value.
+Some aspects to be included are people, buildings, hardware, software, data (electronic, print) and supplies - Conducting a threat assessment which may include aspects like acts of nature, acts of war, accidents, malicious acts originating from inside or outside the organization - Conducting a vulnerability assessment for each vulnerability and calculating the probability that it will be exploited.
+Evaluating policies, procedures, standards, training, physical security, quality control and technical security in this regard - Calculating the impact that each threat would have on each asset through qualitative or quantitative analysis - Identifying, selecting and implementing appropriate controls.
+Providing proportional response including considerations like productivity, cost effectiveness, and the value of the asset - Evaluating the effectiveness of the control measures.
+Ensuring the controls provide the required cost-effective protection. - 4) The process of risk management is an ongoing iterative process.
+The business environment is constantly changing and new threats and vulnerabilities emerge every day.
+The choice of countermeasures or controls used to manage risks must strike a balance between productivity, cost-effectiveness of the countermeasure and the value of the informational asset being protected.
+The risk assessment should be carried out by a team of people who have knowledge of specific areas of the business.
+The assessment may use a subjective qualitative analysis based on informed opinion, or where reliable figures and historical information is available, quantitative analysis.